ywang-structures/Structural-Model-Updating/Examples/ConcreteBuildingFrame/Readme.md

 "ConcreteBuildingFrame.m"
 * This is the main function to perform FE model updating of concrete building frame from multiple starting points;
-* Before running the code, please add "_Shared" folder at the upper level into MATLAB path.
+* Before running the code, please add "SMU" folder at the upper level into MATLAB path.
 * The code first loads the data for updating the frame model by calling "LoadStructure.m".
-Then the code calls the functions in the "_Shared" folder to perform FE model updating.
+Then the code calls the functions in the "SMU" folder to perform FE model updating.

 "LoadStructure.m"